COLAPS-Research/AI-Literacy_Toolbox./README.md

 </details>

-Run npm install (First time only):
-This command will generate your package-lock.json file based on package.json.

-Generated bash
-npm install
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

 Build and Run the Application:
-This single command will build the Docker image and start both the application and database containers.
+This single command will build the Docker images and start all services (frontend, backend, and database).

 Generated bash
 docker-compose up --build